 Glock handguns have been all about innovation from day one.
-Gaston Glock was the first gun manufacturer to introduce plastic into the design of a handgun.
+Gaston Glock wasn’t the first gun manufacturer to introduce plastic into the design of a handgun, however his gun was the first of its kind that one would consider a “success”.
 He had zero experience with gun production, but had plenty of experience with polymers as he produced curtain rods for most of his career.
 However, some of these so called innovations led to Glock 19 Gen 4 problems.

 The innovations start with the composition of the design, but continue with the variety of sizes Glock has released.
 You can purchase anything from a hand cannon all the way down to a pocket pistol when selecting your Glock.
 The Glock 19 is one of the most sought after options because it is both small enough for conceal and carry and large enough for a full handed grip.
 This provides for less strain on the hand at the range, and more accuracy for multiple shots.
 Many people consider the Glock 19 to be the finest conceal and carry handgun ever produced.

 However, Glock just had to go and fix a gun that was never broken.
 In an effort to stay competitive with other manufacturers, Glock decided to rerelease the Glock 19 with some new “improvements”.
 Glocks are basic and simple by design, but they felt they needed to adjust that design to stay relevant.
 Some of these changes included a dual recoil spring, interchangeable backstraps, and a new texture on the grip.
 They called these rereleases the Gen 3 and Gen 4 Glocks.
 In the end, the problems with the Glock 19 Gen 4 outweigh the benefits.